 Yar wants to do more than tell her unique life story and harrowing experience as a young girl traumatized in war-torn Southern Sudan: “I want to give a voice to the refugee experience of Sudanese girls today.
 Sudan is rarely in the news yet the crisis is ongoing and rendering more and more children ‘lost’—orphaned due to war atrocities.”

-Will you join me on her brave journey from the turmoil of Sudan to the safety of America? .
+Will you join me on this brave journey helping women and children survive the turmoil of Sudan?

 Yar’s Story Part 1: It should have been a special day

 Yar’s Story Part 2: A guardian angel